anoopkdcs/CSC2E01/Lectures.md

 has_children: true
 ---

-# CS324 lecture notes (Winter 2022)
+# CSC2E01 - Artificial Intelligence

-As CS324 is a new class, the lecture notes are being constructed on the fly.
+Will update the lecture notes on the fly.
-New content will be added as the quarter progresses.